bwt-dev/bwt/README.md

 - `network` - the network this wallet belongs to (`bitcoin`, `testnet` or `regtest`)
 - `script_type` - the scriptpubkey type used by this wallet (`p2pkh`, `p2wpkh` or `p2shp2wpkh`)
 - `gap_limit` - the gap limited configured for this wallet
-- `initial_gap_limit` - the gap limit used during the initial import
+- `initial_import_size` - the gap limit used during the initial import
 - `rescan_policy` - how far back rescanning should take place
 - `max_funded_index` - the maximum derivation index that is known to have history
 - `max_imported_index` - the maximum derivation index imported into bitcoind